mariodavid/mariodavid.github.io/_drafts/lessons-from-creating-a-CUBA-addon.md

 ---
 layout: post
 title: Lessons from creating a CUBA addon
-description: "This blog post is a walk through the process of creating an application component for CUBA.
+description: "This blog post we will walk through the process of creating an application component for CUBA.
 It is based on the recently released default-values addon, that provides the ability to configure default vaues for entity attributes at runtime.
-You will learn about default-values itself, some less known attributes as well as some internals of the CUBA."
+You will learn something about the default-values internal implementation as well as some internals of the CUBA."
 modified: 2019-11-18
 tags: [cuba, default values]
 image:
   feature: cuba-7-release-party/feature.png
 ---

-This blog post is a walk through the process of creating an application component for CUBA.
+This blog post we will walk through the process of creating an application component for CUBA.
 It is based on the recently released default-values addon, that provides the ability to configure default vaues for entity attributes at runtime.

-You will learn about default-values itself, some less known attributes as well as some internals of the CUBA.
+You will learn something about the default-values internal implementation as well as some internals of the CUBA.

 <!-- more -->

-### Step 0: identify a common problem: default value definition
+### Identify a Pattern

 Normally I used to develop default values in a CUBA application either directly in the UI controller code or in a <code>@PostConstruct</code> annotated method within the Entity class itself.